fearless23/ds_and_algo/src/ds/BalancedBinarySearchTree/README.md

 - node B: D < B & E > B
 Thus, order for tree1 is D < B < `E < A` < C

-Rotating tree right, should not break this order and if we look at second tree, it doesnot break the order.
+Rotating tree right, should not break this order and if we look at second tree, it does not break the order.

 - node B: D < B & A > B
 - node A: E < A & C > A